NickJorgensen/Mixtris/README.md

  2. Double click your downloaded "Mixtris_OSX_Setup.zip" file.
  3. Drag the unzipped Mixtris folder into your application folder or wherever you wish to install it.
  4. Launch Mixtris by double clicking "Mixtris.app" contained in your Mixtris folder, or if extensions are hidden, the one just named "Mixtris".

-#####Uninstall

- 1. Backup the folder called mixtrisFiles in your installed Mixtris application folder.
-You can copy these back in if you decide to reinstall Mixtris.
- 2. Make sure Mixtris is closed
- 3. Drag your installed Mixtris application folder to the trash.
-Thats it!

 ###Build Your Own Install
 ------